Day-by-Day / February 26, 1806

 February 26, 1806

-Fort Clatsop, Astoria, OR Lewis describes the elusive rodent presently named the mountain beaver.
-Three men head up the Columbia to fish or trade for sturgeon and eulachon.
-Others are sent out to hunt for elk.
+At Fort Clatsop near the Pacific Ocean, Lewis describes the elusive rodent presently named the mountain beaver.
+Drouillard and two enlisted men head up the Columbia to fish or trade for sturgeon and eulachon, and hunters are sent out in hopes to raise everyone’s “prospect for good living.”

 Sturgeon and Eulachon